oliviawestmacottssw/SSW.Rules.Content/rules/communication---do-you-use-correct-english-at-work/rule.md

 ---

-​​                     Communication and how you express yourself to your co-workers and clients is reflective                     of the company you work for.
+Communication and how you express yourself to your co-workers and clients is reflective                     of the company you work for.
 You should practice correct English,                     as it displays your professionalism and courtesy.

-​For example:
+For example:
  "It's going good"  Bad Example - using incorrect English "It's going well" Good Example - using correct English